antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 ## Introduction

-Before devices can be enrolled on Microsoft Intune, the appropriate users and groups must be prepared.
+Before devices can be enrolled into Microsoft Intune, the appropriate users and groups must be prepared.

 Microsoft Intune relies on Microsoft Entra ID identities to authenticate users, assign applications, deploy policies and control access to organisational resources.

-Preparing users and groups correctly helps administrators simplify device management and ensures policies can be deployed efficiently to multiple users or devices.
+Preparing users and groups correctly helps simplify administration and ensures applications and policies can be deployed consistently across multiple users and devices.

-In this chapter, an existing user account and security group created during the Microsoft Entra ID laboratory are reused to prepare the Intune environment for device enrolment.
+In this chapter, the user accounts and Security Groups created during the Microsoft Entra ID laboratory are reviewed and prepared for Microsoft Intune device enrolment.

 ---